 The total compensation is in line with the market for comparable industrial companies considering the various remuneration levels for different functions and locations.
 Furthermore, the compensation mix between base salary, variable compensation and non-wage compensation reflects sectorial and functional market practice.
-Benchmarking is carried out periodically.
+The full Board of Directors periodically reviews, sets and approves the compensation system, based on the proposal of the Nomination & Compensation Committee.
+The latest such review was performed in 2019 with support of Willis Towers Watson.
+The Global Grade factor has been used to define the peer group, which allows comparability between companies based on revenues, number of employees, geographical scope, business complexity and diversity.
+No additional mandates were awarded to Willis Towers Watson.